2 Managing people with HIV infection

 2-24 What are volunteer health workers?

-These are members of the community who want to help people who are living with HIV.
+These are lay members of the community who want to help people who are living with HIV.
 Home nursing is the greatest need.
-Patients need to be fed, cleaned, comforted and cared for.
+Ill patients may need to be fed, cleaned, comforted and cared for.
 Help with simple chores such as cooking, cleaning, shopping and collecting water and firewood make a big difference.

-Provision of knowledge, skills and support for lay health volunteers is essential.
+Provision of knowledge, skills and support for volunteer health workers is essential.
 Volunteer health workers are the most realistic way of providing home-based care.
 They also play an important role in reducing stigma and discrimination in the community.

 2-25 What is stigma?

-Stigma is the negative thoughts and feelings that people have.
-It is a form of discrimination and has an important negative effect on people with HIV infection and their families.
+Stigma can be internal (perceived) or external (experienced).
+Internal stigma refers to fear of discrimination due to, amongst other things, diseases such as HIV, TB, or mental illness including depression.
+External stigma refers to the actual experience of discrimination.
+Internal and external stigma are linked.
+If a person experiences discrimination (external stigma), it reinforces fear of discrimination (internal stigma).
+Stigma has an important negative effect on people with HIV infection and their families.
 Unfortunately stigma is common and causes great personal suffering.
 It remains one of the most difficult obstacles in tackling the HIV epidemic.

 Stigma is a negative, damaging attitude towards people who are HIV positive.